Production Metal 3D Printing with 3DEO

 Intelligent Layering® is 3DEO’s proprietary, patented metal 3D printing technology.
 For the first time in metal 3D printing, 3DEO is winning high-volume production orders versus CNC machining and metal injection molding (MIM).

 We don’t sell our printers.
-Instead, we use them to make finished parts for our customers.
+Instead, we use them to make end-use components.
 We do this to ensure world-class material properties, reduce the burden of getting started, and dramatically lower the final part cost.

 - Production Quantities: 100 – 10,000 units / month

 Secondary Operations: We offer a variety of secondary operations, including heat treating, vibratory deburring, sizing/coining, machining, and steam treating.

 Quality Control & Metallurgical Inspection: Complete mechanical testing facility including: optical metallographic equipment, vision system measuring center, CMM, optical comparator, micro-hardness and apparent hardness testers, gear checker, surface roughness testers, humidity chamber, conductivity meter.

 - Tensile Strength 191,000 PSI*

 - Recommendations: Precipitation hardening stainless steel used in medical, surgical, aerospace and defense products.
 It has better corrosion resistance than the 400 series stainless steels because of low carbon content.
 A range of properties and hardness can be achieved through modifications of the aging temperature during heat treatment.

 - High tensile strength